justinxxx133-ting/MLOps-Practical-1/README.md

 ## About this Repo
 This is my first GitHub repository for the MLOps practical session.
 ## Edited on GitHub Web
+## About Me
+Hi, I’m Ting Xu.
+I’m learning how to use GitHub Issues.